cozy/cozy-stack/docs/office.md

 instance.
 In the second case, the parameters are for the document server of OnlyOffice.

-If the identifier doesn't give an office document, the response will be a `404 Page not found`.
+If the identifier doesn't give an office document or if there is no onlyoffice server configured, the response will be a `404 Page not found`.

 #### Request